-AGRICULTURAL SCIENCES, CONCENTRATION-FOOD AND ANIMAL SCIENCES BS DEGREE MAP: FOOD SCIENCE EMPHASIS (120 CREDIT HOURS)
+AGRICULTURAL SCIENCES, CONCENTRATION-ANIMAL AND FOOD SCIENCES BS DEGREE MAP: ANIMAL SCIENCE EPHASIS (120 CREDIT HOURS)

-This degree map is a semester-by-semester sample course schedule for students majoring in Agricultural Sciences with a concentration in Food and Animal Science, Food Science Emphasis.
+This degree map is a semester-by-semester sample course schedule for students majoring in Agricultural Sciences with a concentration in the Food and Animal Sciences, Animal Science Emphasis.
 The milestones listed to the right of each semester are designed to keep you on track to graduate in four years.
 The schedule serves as a general guideline to help you build a full schedule each semester.
 Milestones are courses and special requirements necessary for timely progress to complete a major.
 When you miss one or more milestones, you should consult with an academic advisor to determine if another degree path would be more suitable.

-The concentration in Food and Animal Science provides training in principles of breeding, management, production, and marketing of food animal (cattle, swine, goats, sheep, poultry, etc.) and companion animals (horses, dogs, cats etc.).
-In addition the degree program includes the academic disciplines of food microbiology, food processing and engineering, food chemistry, product development and sensory evaluation.
-This degree program is designed for those who want a rigorous education in animal science, animal nutrition and health, food science and technology, food quality and safety, food regulation and policies, food product development and novel technologies.
-Students majoring in food and Animal Sciences must gain upper division status before enrolling in upper division courses (3000 & 4000 levels).
+The concentration in Animal Science provides training in principles of breeding, management, production, and marketing of food animal (cattle, swine, goats, sheep, poultry, etc.) and companion animals (horses, dogs, cats etc.).
+Students majoring in Animal Sciences must gain upper division status before enrolling in upper division courses (3000 & 4000 levels).
 Students may be admitted to the upper division after completing at least 60 lower division credits (as set out in the curriculum) with a minimum cumulative grade point average (GPA) of 2.0.
 It is the responsibility of the student to submit a formal petition to the department.
 Such petition will be reviewed by a departmental committee to ensure that all criteria have been met.
 Minimum grade of C is required for upper division courses.
 Animal Science majors may not have any "D"s in the major field.
 Students who incur a probationary status are to repeat failed courses, or courses in which 'D's were earned, during the semester immediately following that in which the grades were earned.
 The College has a special program to assist students who are on probation.
 Please contact the Academic Coordinator for details.